Comparison of Top 5 Cement Companies |UltraTech vs Shree vs Ambuja vs ACC vs Dalmia Bharat9 min read

 - Here, Dalmia Bharat has also delivered a significant figure; the company has an OPM of 27.7% and thereby given 4 points and 2nd rank.

 - ACC has an OPM of just 18.5%, the lowest among its peers and hence given only 1 point.

 10) Sales and Net Profit (PAT) Growth- 5 years CAGR:

-- In terms of sales growth in the last 5 years, Ambuja cement has performed much better than others and has recorded 22.1% sales growth and hence awarded with 5 points.
+- In terms of sales growth in the last 5 years, Ambuja cement has performed much better than others and has recorded 22.1% sales growth and awarded 5 points.

-- Sales growth on basis of 5 years CAGR of Shree Cement, UltraTech Cement, ACC Cement is 14.2%, 11.6%, and 5.9% respectively.
-These companies are ranked accordingly.
+- Sales growth based on 5 years CAGR of Shree Cement, UltraTech Cement, ACC Cement is 14.2%, 11.6%, and 5.9%, respectively.
+Therefore, these companies are ranked accordingly.